 Making Tax Digital for VAT

-I have undertaken extended amounts of CPD training in relation to Making Tax Digital.
-As a result I have all the necessary knowledge and information to help you.
-I’ve also done extensive research into HMRC listed software so you don’t have to.
+We’ve undertaken extended amounts of CPD training in relation to Making Tax Digital.
+As a result we have all the necessary knowledge and information to help you.
+We’ve also done extensive research into HMRC listed software so you don’t have to.